 The short report also includes a student's MEG (Minimum Expected Grade).
-Also known as a target grade, this is the minimum grade your child will be aiming to exceed or achieve in their final exams.
+The MEG is the minimum grade your child will be aiming to exceed or achieve in their final exams.
 In order to ensure your child is challenged to their full potential, these will be reviewed every year.